GRANDPARENTS AND VISITATION RIGHTS

 Determining If Visitation Is in the Child’s Best Interest

 For a grandparent to show that visitation is in the grandchild’s best interest, certain factors influence the decision.
-First, you must show clear and compelling evidence that you had a significant relationship with the grandchild prior to the intervention; or second, you must demonstrate that a close relationship has developed between you and the child since the parent’s death.
+First, you must show clear and compelling evidence that you had a significant relationship with the grandchild prior to the intervention; second, you must demonstrate that a close relationship has developed between you and the child since the parent’s death.

 The Court Gives Deference to Parents